 You’ll feel like you’re in Ocean’s Eleven when Sinatra starts playing.

-And did you know there’s an “active” volcano in Las Vegas?
-The Mirage’s famous volcano is fun to watch as you wander along the Strip at night.
+Did you know there’s an “active” volcano in Las Vegas?
+The Mirage’s famous volcano is fun to watch as you wander along The Strip at night.
 Hourly shows begin after sunset.

-The Fremont Street Experience is a short drive north of the Strip (and you can hop on the complimentary Desert Club shuttle to get there)!
+The Fremont Street Experience is a short drive north of The Strip, and you can hop on the complimentary Desert Club Resort shuttle to get there!

 Photo courtesy of Area 51, © ROTO IMAGES